Why Choose Stella?

 Parents are often torn between the pros and cons of single-sex education; however, research in recent years has come down heavily in its favour.
-Some of the findings include:
+The video above, from the Alliance of Girls Schools Australasia, gets it straight from the source!
+Some of the research findings include:

 - Gender stereotypes are challenged at every level.
 Subject selection, leadership, extra-curricular activities, behavioural and social expectations, all co-exist without the pressure of traditional gender roles.
 This has been linked to a greater likelihood that girls will pursue gender-atypical careers and have higher expectations of career success.
 What glass ceiling?

 - Girls who attend gender-specific schools perform significantly higher on standardised tests and make academic gains above those of similar peers in co-ed schools.

 - Girls in single-sex classes are more willing to take risks, raise their hands and express uncertainty because they do not fear embarrassing themselves in front of the boys.
 As a result, the classroom is often a far more dynamic, engaging environment.

 - All the leadership roles in girls’ schools are filled by girls.
 Girls are expected to step up and be self-determining young women.
 Learned helplessness is actively discouraged in an all-girl environment.
 Younger students are constantly in the presence of older student and staff female role models so the messages about girls’ potential come through loud and clear.

 - The curriculum in a girls’ school is tailored to meet girls’ particular needs and interests.
 Whether it be a feminist critique of Shakespeare, the identification of gender bias in cultural studies or an exploration of unrealistic body images perpetuated in the media, the classroom is a place where girls are free to question, explore, hypothesise and draw their own conclusions.